didiberman/ai-personalized-lead-agent/README.md

-# 🤖 AI-Personalized Lead Generator
+# 🤖 AI-Personalized Lead Generator Agent

 An automated, intelligent lead generation system built with [n8n](https://n8n.io).
 This project collects from a website survey on GoHighLevel, enriches them through Instagram scraping using Apify, and crafts personalized outreach messages with Claude AI—all without manual intervention.